peer-illinois/peer_illinois_funding_app/README.md

 <b>Purpose:</b>

-A web app created for [Partnership for Equity and Education Rights Illinois](https://www.peerillinois.org/) designed to provide easy and intuitive access to statewide and district-level information on resource inequality and Illinois' K-12 Evidence-Based Funding formula for public schools.
+A web app created for [Partnership for Equity and Education Rights Illinois](https://www.peerillinois.org/) designed to provide easy and intuitive access to statewide and district-level information on resource inequality and Illinois' K-12 school districts.

-See todo.md for tasks

----

 <details>
 <summary><strong>Data sources</strong></summary>